 Wasan Tawfeeq and I met in 2014 while we were both studying at Florida State University’s College of Education.
 At the time, we were both taking the same class.
 I will always remember Wasan’s introduction to the class.
 Typically on the first day of class in the US, we announce to our classmates who we are and where we are from.
-There were about 10 students in the class.
-Many were from China, and a handful were from the US.
+There were 10 students in the class.
+Many were from China, and a handful from the US.
 And then there was Wasan.
 She got up, smiled, and said, “I am from Iraq and I speak Arabic.
 I am getting my Ph.D. in Foreign and Second Language at FSU.”

 Meet Wasan and Why She is Teaching and Studying in the USA: